-As the School District completed this year, the governmental funds reported a combined fund balance of \$10.9 million, which is an increase of \$2.2 million from last year.
+As the School District completed this year, the governmental funds reported a combined fund balance of \$13.0 million, which is an increase of \$2.1 million from last year.
 The primary reasons for the increase are as follows:

-In the General Fund, our principal operating fund, the fund balance increased \$1.2 million to \$5.5 million.
-The change is mainly due to an increase in the foundation allowance as well as additional student FTEs and other state categorical funding.
+In the General Fund, our principal operating fund, the fund balance increased from \$1.2 million to \$6.7 million.
+The change is mainly due to an increase in the foundation allowance and other state categorical funding, coupled with diligent spending across all departments and functions.